Canop/broot/website/docs/verbs.md

 A command may leave broot (for example to start a program), or not (the tree will be refreshed).

+# Open in new panel with `!`

+The exclamation mark can be used to open the execution result in a new panel instead of replacing the current one.

+It can be located before or after the verb.

+Examples:

+command | result
+-|-
+:fo! | focus the current directory in a new panel
+:!he | open the help side to your content
+:!fo ~ | show your home directory in a new panel

+It can be used in a verb declaration in configuration too.

 # Adding verbs

 You may start with the common set of verbs but you'll very quickly want to define how to edit or create files, and probably have a few personal commands.